philmar1/Signal-Convoltuion-with-GPU-and-CUDA/README.md

 # Signal-Convoltuion-with-GPU-and-CUDA

 This is a current project that aims to build a GPU version of fitering signals and images.
-The programmation language is C and the whole code was written by myself.
+The programming language is C and the whole code was written by myself.
 The image filtering part will be added soon.

 In order to run the code, you must possess a GPU and have cuda installed.
 You'll also need gnuplot to display the graphs.